 Manage access to your MCP server

-You can give other people in your organization access to your MCP server.
+You can give other people in your Zapier account access to your MCP server.
 This lets teammates view your server configuration and history, or help manage the tools on it.
 This is different from sharing a tool bundle, which creates an independent copy of your tools for someone else.
 Managing server access gives people direct access to your existing server with controlled permissions.

 Note